-This comparison supports the hypothesis that duration hunt is associated with negative duration gaps.
-Figure 7, left-hand panel, shows that the duration of the bond portfolios of banks and private households has changed relatively little.
-Only investment funds have increased the duration of their bond holdings (from eight to 10 years) over a comparable time period.
-Duration changes in these sectors during 2014 are generally much smaller than those of insurance firms.
-Figure 7, right-hand panel, shows that insurance companies have also increased their share of bond holdings relative to other major investor sectors, particularly holdings of OECD government bonds.
+This comparison supports the hypothesis that duration hunt is associated with negative duration gaps of insurance sector and not a general feature of asset management industry, even in the low rate environment.
+Figure 8, right-hand panel, shows that insurance companies have also increased their share of bond holdings relative to other major investor sectors, particularly holdings of OECD government bonds.